xelamanster/advert-service/README.md

 * accept and return data in JSON format, use standard JSON date format for the **first registration** field.

-For date were used "dd/MM/yyyy HH:mm:ss" format.
+For date were used **dd/MM/yyyy HH:mm:ss** format.

 Added and enabled CORS filter.

 # Testing

-Added unit test specs for CarAdvertController and util classes.
+Added unit test specs for **CarAdvertController** and util classes.
-Added integration test for running on dynamodb, and also covers CarAdvertDao, which doesn't have unit tests (potentially for dao could be added more thin integration layer).
+Added integration test for running on dynamodb, and also covers **CarAdvertDao**, which doesn't have unit tests (potentially for dao could be added more thin integration layer).

 Many of the tests set to pending, and coverage of the added test cases far from full,